History of Molde: Trading post

 The early medieval settlements on Veøya, an island south of the present-day town of Molde, was strategically situated at the junction where the three fjords met the large Romsdal Fjord leading westwards to the Romsdal coast and the shipping routes.
 Veøya was first mentioned by the historian Snorri Sturluson as the location of the Battle of Sekken in 1162, where King Håkon the Broad-shouldered was killed fighting the aristocrat Erling Skakke, during the Norwegian civil wars, but the settlement is known to be far older than that.
 The Old Veøy Church, built around 1200 AD, still stands on the island.
+At the eve of the 15th century, Veøya had lost most of its influence, and the island was eventually deserted (except for the parish priest).

-At the eve of the 15th century, Veøya had lost most of its influence, and the island was eventually deserted.
-However, commercial life in the region was not dead, and originating from the two settlements at Reknes and Molde (later Moldegård), a minor port called Molde Fjære (Molde Landing) emerged, based on trade with timber and herring to mainly Dutch, but also English, Scottish and Portuguese merchants.
-In 1614, the town gained formal trading rights; after the decline of the nearby competing townships and trading posts of Bud and Veblungsnes.
+After the decline of nearby trading posts Bud and Veblungsnes, a minor port called Moldefjæra (Molde Landing) emerged around 1600, on land from the two farms Reknes and Molde (later Moldegård), based on trade with timber and herring to mainly Dutch, but also English, Scottish and Portuguese merchants.
+Molde gained formal trading rights before 1604 under the supervision of Trondheim.

-During the Swedish occupation of Middle Norway, 1658–1660, after Denmark-Norway's devastating defeat in the first part of the Northern Wars (Treaty of Roskilde), the small town became a troublesome and resilient hub of resistance to the Swedes.
-After the rebellion and liberation in 1660 (Treaty of Copenhagen), Molde became the administrative headquarters of Romsdalen Amt (present day Møre og Romsdal county), and following a long commercial and administrative struggle with Trondheim and Bergen, it was finally incorporated through a royal charter in 1742.
+After the Treaty of Copenhagen in 1660, Molde became the administrative center of Romsdal amt (present day Møre og Romsdal County), and following a long commercial and administrative struggle with Trondheim and Bergen, it was finally incorporated through a royal charter in 1742.